 \subsubsection{Simulation setup}

-Next, I explore the validity of the proposed methodology in Section \ref{sec:proximal} under the setting where researchers do not have access to the observed label $L_i$ but only have access to two proxies $\tilde L_i^{(1)}$ and $\tilde L_i^{(2)}$.
-To do this, I use the same data generating process in Equation~\eqref{dgp} with $N=20,000$ but without using the true human-annotated label $L_i$.
-Specifically, I artificially generate two imperfect human-annotated labels, $\tilde L_i^{(1)}$ and $\tilde L_i^{(2)}$, by randomly changing the value of $L_i$ with accuracy ranging from 85\% to 95\% (in the same way as when creating the machine learning predictions $\hat{L}_i$).
-Since I control the accuracy of the imperfect labels and the errors are generated randomly, all the assumptions introduced in Section \ref{sec:proximal} are satisfied.
+Next, I examine the validity of the proposed methodology in Section \ref{sec:proximal} under a setting in which researchers do not observe the true label $L_i$ and instead have access only to two noisy proxies, $\tilde L_i^{(1)}$ and $\tilde L_i^{(2)}$.
+I use the same data-generating process as in Equation~\eqref{dgp} with $n = 20{,}000$, but without observing the true human-annotated label $L_i$.
+Specifically, I artificially generate two imperfect human-annotated labels, $\tilde L_i^{(1)}$ and $\tilde L_i^{(2)}$, by randomly flipping the value of $L_i$ with classification accuracy ranging from 80\% to 90\%, in the same manner used to construct the machine-learning predictions $\hat L_i$.
+Because the classification accuracy of the imperfect labels is controlled and the errors are generated at random, all assumptions introduced in Section \ref{sec:proximal} are satisfied.

-For estimation, I implement the proposed methodology with a 5-fold cross-fitting procedure introduced in Section \ref{sec:proximal}.
-Specifically, I first obtain the coder classification probability using half of the sample in each fold and train the neural network using the other half.
-As in the previous case, the neural network I use has two layers with the same dimensions leading to the shared layer $\boldf(\bR_i)$.
-The shared layer is then connected to the prediction head for the predictor of interest, the human-annotated label, and the outcome for each category class.
-For each head, I use the same architecture as in the previous case, consisting of two layers with dimensions 50 and 1.
-I use ReLU activations and solve the optimization problem in Equation~\eqref{loss_proximal} with $\beta = \gamma = 1.0$.
-I use the Adam optimizer with the same hyperparameters and early stopping options.
+For estimation, I implement the proposed methodology using the 5-fold cross-fitting procedure described in Section \ref{sec:proximal}.
+In each fold, I first estimate the coder classification probabilities using half of the sample and then train the neural network on the remaining half.
+As in the previous case, the neural network consists of two hidden layers with identical dimensions leading to a shared representation layer $\boldf(\bR_i)$.
+This shared layer is connected to separate prediction heads for the predictor of interest, the human-annotated label, and the outcome for each category class.
+Each head adopts the same architecture as in the previous case.
+I use ReLU activations and solve the optimization problem in Equation~\eqref{loss_proximal} with $\beta = 1.0$, employing the Adam optimizer with the same hyperparameters and early-stopping criteria.